Ares-Chang/use/README.md

 - [PowerToys](https://learn.microsoft.com/zh-cn/windows/powertoys/) - PowerToys is a set of utilities for power users to tune and streamline their Windows experience for greater productivity.
 - [Twinkle Tray](https://twinkletray.com/) - Twinkle Tray lets you easily manage the brightness levels of multiple monitors.
 - [GifCam](https://blog.bahraniapps.com/gifcam/) - GifCam is easy and fun animated gif making app.
+- [7-zip](https://7-zip.org/) - 7-Zip is a file archiver with a high compression ratio.
+- [Apple Music](https://apps.microsoft.com/store/detail/apple-music-%E9%A2%84%E8%A7%88%E7%89%88/9PFHDD62MXS1) - Apple Music for Windows
+- [Clash for Windows](https://github.com/Fndroid/clash_for_windows_pkg) - A Windows GUI based on Clash

 ## Interesting Website